-- Transaction fees-Represents transaction-related legal and consulting fees incurred primarily in connection with (i) the acquisition of Voxtel in fiscal year 2020, and (ii) one-time transaction-related legal and consulting fees in fiscal 2021. - Severance-Represents severance costs associated with (i) labor savings initiatives to manage overall compensation expense as a result of the declining sales volume during the applicable period, including a voluntary separation incentive payment plan for employees near retirement and a reduction in force, (ii) the closing of the AMTC Facility and the transitioning of test and assembly functions to the AMPI Facility announced and initiated in fiscal year 2020, and (iii) costs related to the discontinuation of one of our product lines manufactured by Voxtel in fiscal year 2022. - · Impairment of long-lived assets-Represents impairment charge incurred in connection with the planned sale of the AMTC Facility. - Change in fair value of contingent consideration-Represents the change in fair value of contingent consideration payable in connection with the acquisition of Voxtel. - () Non-GAAP Operating Income does not include adjustments consisting of those set forth in note () to the calculation of non-GAAP Gross Profit, and the corresponding calculation of non-GAAP Gross Margin, above or: - Labor savings Represents salary and benefit costs related to employees whose positions were eliminated through voluntary separation programs or other reductions in force (not associated with the closure of the AMTC Facility or any other plant or facility) and a restructuring of overhead positions from high-cost to low-cost jurisdictions net of costs for newly hired employees in connection with such restructuring.
+- Transaction fees-Represents transaction-related legal and consulting fees incurred primarily in connection with (i) the acquisition of Voxtel in fiscal year 2020, and (ii) one-time transaction-related legal and consulting fees in fiscal 2021. - Severance-Represents severance costs associated with (i) labor savings initiatives to manage overall compensation expense as a result of the declining sales volume during the applicable period, including a voluntary separation incentive payment plan for employees near retirement and a reduction in force, (ii) the closing of the AMTC Facility and the transitioning of test and assembly functions to the AMPI Facility announced and initiated in fiscal year 2020, and (iii) costs related to the discontinuation of one of our product lines manufactured by Voxtel in fiscal year 2022. - Change in fair value of contingent consideration-Represents the change in fair value of contingent consideration payable in connection with the acquisition of Voxtel. - () Non-GAAP Operating Income does not include adjustments consisting of those set forth in note () to the calculation of non-GAAP Gross Profit, and the corresponding calculation of non-GAAP Gross Margin, above or: - Labor savings-Represents salary and benefit costs related to employees whose positions were eliminated through voluntary separation programs or other reductions in force (not associated with the closure of the AMTC Facility or any other plant or facility) and a restructuring of overhead positions from high-cost to low-cost jurisdictions net of costs for newly hired employees in connection with such restructuring.